myungdal-wang/myungdal-wang.github.io/_pages/about.md

 I'm seeking opportunities for collaboration.
 If possible, feel free to contact me at mdwang25@stu.pku.edu.cn or wmdplato@163.com.

 I'm trying to organize a mentorship program.
 If you want to join us as a mentor or a mentee, please also contact me.
+We are committed to supporting underrepresented groups (based on race, ethnicity, gender, age, geographical location, gender identity, socioeconomic status, etc.).

 兄弟登山  各自努力